-Hounds are kenneled in Greene County, Tennessee.
+Hounds are kenneled in New Market, Tennessee.
 TVH employs a professional huntsman, Ryan Johnsey from Virginia, to care for, train and hunt the pack.

 TVH is known for its passion for sport, the excellent cry of its Penn-Marydel Hounds, friendly subscribers and southern hospitality.

 Our season begins in September with cub hunting or autumn hunting followed by the formal season which begins in October and runs through March.
-Hunt meets are on Thursdays and Saturdays.
+Hunt meets are on Mondays, Wednesdays and Saturdays.